dy1z/docs/content/docs/getting-started/introduction.md

 ## BYOHTML

-Maizzle doesn't force you to write abstractions such as `<row>` or `<column>` - you code your emails as you want to, it doesn't get in your way.
+Maizzle doesn't force you to write abstractions such as `<row>` or `<column>`.
+You code your emails the way you want to, it doesn't get in your way.

 Knowing how bad email clients are at rendering HTML, this might sound terrifying to some, but this way you don't need to worry about component markup being locked into the framework core.
 So you're free to code your emails however you like 💪